What are the environmental risks after North Sea collision?

-Jet fuel, sodium cyanide, and burning ship: What are the environmental risks after North Sea collision?
+Jet fuel and burning ship: What are the environmental risks after North Sea collision?

 Experts warn any spill could severely affect marine life, seabirds, and fragile ecosystems in and around the Humber Estuary